Working Together to Reduce Wildfire Risk Around Our Communities

 How to Participate in the Community Chipping Program

 START CUTTING YOUR VEGETATION in advance of your scheduled neighborhood clean-up date.
 Focus your efforts within 100’ of structures and roadways, in the area known as your “Defensible Space Zone”.
 Learn more about creating defensible space here.
 Schedule a complimentary Wildfire Preparedness Evaluation by following this link to learn what improvements you should make around your home Schedule Eval.

-- No pre-booking is necessary, simply place branches at the roadside adjacent to your property, or designated drop off site if you live on narrow private roads, by the set-out deadline for your area.
+- No pre-booking is necessary, simply place branches at the roadside adjacent to your property, or a designated drop-off site if you live on narrow private roads, by the set-out deadline for your area.

-- If the vegetation is not easily seen from the street or you have questions about where you should stack you piles, please contact Project Manager Kate Furlong at firstname.lastname@example.org to ensure it is marked for removal.
+- If the vegetation is not easily seen from the street or you have questions about where you should stack your piles, please contact Project Manager Jessie Tobin at firstname.lastname@example.org to ensure it is marked for removal.

-- Chipping in each area will take up to two weeks to complete.
-The number of days spent on each area depends on the amount of brush set out and the number of residents participating in the program.
+- Chipping in each area will take up to a week to complete.
+The number of days spent in each area depends on the amount of brush set out and the number of residents participating in the program.

 ROADSIDE TREE TRIMMING: In addition to providing free vegetation chipping services, SBCFSC will be Tagging and Trimming Roadside tree branches to provide adequate roadside clearance for emergency vehicles and safe evacuation routes for residents.
 These branches will be removed by a professional tree service during the scheduled neighborhood project.

-If you have any questions or would like to schedule a complimentary home evaluation survey, please contact our Project Manager Kate Furlong at email@example.com
+If you have any questions or would like to schedule a complimentary home evaluation survey, please contact our Project Manager Jessie Tobin at Jtobin@sbfiresafecouncil.org